The Deaf Holocaust: Deaf People and Nazi Germany

 Verkannte Menschen: ein Film aus dem Leben der Gehorlosen ( Misunderstood People).

-Available as a DVD only from the 1st floor Deaf Media and Deaf Studies Archive 3rd floor collections.
+Available as a DVD only from the Deaf Media and Deaf Studies Archive collections.

 A documentary film about deaf people in Germany from 1932.
 The film depicts the experiences of deaf Germans in the early 1930s in school, at work, and in their everyday lives.
 It was first shown in 1932.
 In 1934 it was banned by the Reichsministerium für Volksauflklärung und Propaganda und Erziehung der Massen (Reich Ministry for Public Enlightenment and Propaganda and Education of the Masses) and many copies were destroyed